saitama951/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 - [KQL Phase 2: summarize using bin has different result than Azure Data Explorer using the same sample data]
 - [KQL Phase 3: datetime should be rounded in certain cases]
 - [kql_bin does not accept DateTime type]
-- [KQL Phase 2 - totimespan should return null when convertion fails.]
+- [KQL Phase 2 - totimespan should return null when conversion fails.]
 - [reverse() with datetime and timespan arguments needs to be improved.]
 - [String operator has throws exception when needle has white space or separator characters]